27 datasets found

 Context

-The dataset tabulates the East Bay township Hispanic or Latino population.
-It includes the distribution of the Hispanic or Latino population, of East Bay township, by their ancestries, as identified by the Census Bureau.
-The dataset can be utilized to understand the origin of the Hispanic or Latino population of East Bay township.
+The dataset tabulates the population of East Bay township by race.
+It includes the population of East Bay township across racial categories (excluding ethnicity) as identified by the Census Bureau.
+The dataset can be utilized to understand the population distribution of East Bay township across relevant racial categories.

 Key observations